athletics all time home run leaders

-Top 21 Athletics All-Time Home Run Leaders
+Top 21 Athletics All Time Home Run Leaders (Videos)

-Last Updated on October 8, 2023 by Matt Musico
+Last Updated on November 27, 2024 by Matt Musico

 And until Mark McGwire took over as the A’s all-time home run leader, Jimmie Foxx held that honor and the franchise’s single-season home run record at the same time.
 As it currently stands, Foxx seems to be safely entrenched in second place, and he still owns the season-long record.
-It’s actually the longest-standing single-season home run record for any franchise.
+It’s the longest-standing single-season home run record for any franchise.

 Now, let’s get into the details of the top five before listing the top 21 home run hitters in Athletics history.